-One of the most famous among all the sites in Rome is no doubt the Colosseum, a huge amphitheater from antiquity.
+One of the most famous sites in the city is, no doubt, the Colosseum: a huge amphitheater from antiquity.
 Also, if you are an art lover, you should definitely pay a visit to the Villa Borghese, a park with several museums within it.

 If you are visiting Rome with children, you cannot miss a visit to the zoo.
-The Bioparco is locate at the Villa Borghese.
-The Explora Children’s Museum is also a must-see that families should not miss.
+The Bioparco is located at the Villa Borghese.
+The Explora Children’s Museum is also a must-see that families should not miss and it is located at Via Flaminia.

 Of course, don’t forget to pay a visit to the center of the Roman Catholic church and the smallest country in the world – Vatican City.
 This city within a city houses famous attractions such as St. Peter’s Basilica and Square, Castel Sant’Angelo and the Sistine Chapel where Michaelangelo’s “The Creation” is frescoed in its ceiling.